duneroadrunner/SaferCPlusPlus/index.md

 ### Reference counting pointers

 If you're going to use pointers, then to ensure they won't be used to access invalid memory you basically have two options - detect any attempt to do so and throw an exception, or, alternatively, ensure that the pointer targets a validly allocated object.
 Registered pointers rely on the former, and so-called "reference counting" pointers can be used to achieve the latter.
-The most famous reference counting pointer is std::shared_ptr, which is notable for its thread-safe reference counting that's rather handy when you're sharing an object among asynchronous threads, but unnecessarily costly when you aren't.
+The most famous reference counting pointer is std::shared_ptr, which is notable for its thread-safe reference counting that can be handy when you're sharing an object among asynchronous threads, but is unnecessarily costly when you aren't.
 So we provide fast reference counting pointers that [forego](#on-thread-safety) any thread safety mechanisms.
 In addition to being substantially faster (and smaller) than std::shared_ptr, they are a bit more safety oriented in that they they don't support construction from raw pointers.
 (Use mse::make_refcounting&lt;&gt;() instead.)
 "Const", "not null" and "fixed" (non-retargetable) flavors are also provided with proper conversions between them.
 For more information on how to use the safe smart pointers in this library for maximum memory safety, see [this article](http://www.codeproject.com/Articles/1093894/How-To-Safely-Pass-Parameters-By-Reference-in-Cplu).

 ### TRefCountingPointer